jordancarlson08/chatter/README.md

 * Why are retries and redirects not being captured discretely?
 * Why are my encoded request/response bodies not appearing as plain text?

 Please refer to [this section of the OkHttp wiki](https://github.com/square/okhttp/wiki/Interceptors#choosing-between-application-and-network-interceptors).
-You can choose to use Chucker as either an application or network interceptor, depending on your requirements.
+You can choose to use Chatter as either an application or network interceptor, depending on your requirements.

 ## Contributing 🤝